 - Compensatory strategies (behavioral strategies to achieve rehabilitation goals)

 - Aerobic conditioning

-If you are being treated with medications for your vertigo, always check with your doctor to determine the individual risks associated with the specific medications being prescribed for your condition.
+If you are being treated with medications for your vertigo, always check with your doctor to determine the individual risks and side effects associated with the specific medications being prescribed for your condition.